 Safety considerations

-Sm-153 is a radioactive isotope that emits beta and gamma radiation, requiring careful handling and shielding to minimise radiation exposure.
+I-123 is a radioactive isotope that emits beta and gamma radiation, requiring careful handling procedures and physical shielding to minimise radiation exposure.

 Security considerations